 Internet service providers (ISPs), operate within a heavily monopolized industry.
 Most communities only have one or two internet companies operating in their area, giving them little to no choice in who provides their internet.
 In 2015, President Obama imposed strict net neutrality rules with the promise of keeping the internet open and free.
 With these rules, the handful of massive ISPs that operate within the internet industry cannot restrict what sites their customers choose to access and utilize.
 Without net neutrality, they can.

 Its repeal could have immediate personal effects on Americans.
 Let’s say, for example, that you enjoy watching Netflix (I know for sure that Netflix is one of the most vital forces in my own life).
 Let’s also say that Verizon Fios is your ISP.
-Now, Verizon might get a little jealous that you chose a Netflix subscription over including cable in your Verizon package, and so they decide to cut off your access Netflix.
+Now, Verizon might get a little jealous that you chose a Netflix subscription over including cable in your Verizon package, and so they decide to cut off your access to Netflix.
 You cannot switch providers, because Verizon is the only provider in your area.
 What do you do?
 Do you live without knowing the end of “Stranger Things”?
 Do you pay an extra fee to Verizon to reach the Netflix website?
 Do you suck it up and buy a cable package like your parents had back in 2005?

 Let’s take another example.
 You are a politically active progressive who uses the internet to organize political meetings and rallies.
 Your ISP does not support you — indeed they are probably living on the complete opposite side of the ideological spectrum.
 Your left-wing, socialist tendencies do not match the corporate interests of AT&T, and AT&T decides to cut of your access to events posted on Facebook.